 Python was first released in 1991, and it has since spawned numerous programming tools and frameworks.
 Python, for example, can be used with Sublime Text, a popular code editor with additional editing tools and syntactic extensions.

 The Robot Framework is a tool for automating tests.
 Django, Flask, Pyramid, Web2Py, and CherryPy are just a few of the sophisticated web development frameworks available.

 As a result, both systems are easily deployable.

 The Node Package Manager (NPM) in Node.js is in charge of libraries and packages.
 It is one of the largest software library repositories.
 NPM is simple to use, speedy, and well-documented.

 Pip, which stands for “Pip installs Python”, manages Python libraries and packages.
 Pip is quick, dependable, and simple to use, making it simple for developers to pick up.

 Node.js and Python are neck-and-neck when it comes to Libraries.

 Since Node.js is cross-platform, a developer may write a single desktop application that can run on Windows, Linux, and Mac.
 As a single team of developers can handle everything, universality is a wonderful method to cut project costs.
-This is one of the reasons why businesses are preferring to hire node.js developers from India.
+This is one of the reasons why businesses are preferring to hire node.js developers.

 Python is a full-stack programming language, which means it can be used for both back-end and front-end work.
 Python is cross-platform, similar to Node.js, therefore a Python program created on a Mac will run on Linux.
 Python comes pre-installed on Mac and Linux, but you must install it manually on Windows.